ibzip/data_pipeline/README.md

 ```

 ### **2. install requirements**
 - Create a virtual python env or use an existing one.
+Activate the env.

 ### **3. Run the Pipeline**